THIS ARTICLE MAY CONTAIN COMPENSATED LINKS. PLEASE READ DISCLAIMER FOR MORE INFO.

 You’ll see from the image that I have 1 error to resolve for this site at the time of my SEO Audit.

-In this part of the SEO Audit, we’re going to check that you rank for your brand name.
+In this part of the free SEO audit template, we’re going to check that you rank for your brand name.

 Go to Google and search for your blog name.